2026 Hungarian parliamentary election: Electoral system

-The 199 members of the National Assembly will be elected by mixed-member majoritarian representation with two methods; 106 will be elected in single-member constituencies by first-past-the-post voting, while the other 93 will be elected from a single nationwide constituency, mostly by proportional representation.
-The electoral threshold is set at 5%, although this is raised to 10% for coalitions of two parties and 15% for coalitions of three or more parties.
+The 199 members of the National Assembly were elected by mixed-member majoritarian representation; 106 elected in single-member constituencies by first-past-the-post voting, while the other 93 elected from nationwide party lists by modified proportional representation.
+The electoral threshold is set at 5% for single party lists, 10% for joint lists of two parties and 15% for joint lists of three or more parties.
+Since 2014, each of the Armenian, Bulgarian, Croatian, German, Greek, Polish, Romani, Romanian, Rusyn, Serbian, Slovak, Slovenian, and Ukrainian ethnic minorities can win one of the 93 party lists seats if they register as a specific list and reach a lowered quota of $\frac{1}{4 \times 93}=\frac{1}{372}$ of the sum of party list votes and unused constituency votes of parties passing the electoral threshold, together with the votes cast for national minority lists.
+Each minority is able to send a minority spokesman – without the rights of an MP – to the National Assembly, if the list does not reach this lowered quota.
+Due to internal disputes, the National Self-Government of Serbs did not participate in the election.
+Fractional votes, calculated as all the votes of individual candidates not elected (but associated with a party list over the threshold), as well as surplus votes cast for successful candidates (margin of victory minus 1 vote), are added to the direct lists votes of the respective parties or alliances.
 Seats are then allocated using the D'Hondt method.

-Since 2014 each of the Armenian, Bulgarian, Croatian, German, Greek, Polish, Romani, Romanian, Rusyn, Serbian, Slovak, Slovenian, and Ukrainian ethnic minorities can win one of the 93 party lists seats if they register as a specific list and reach a lowered quota of $\frac{1}{4 \times 93}=\frac{1}{372}\approx0.27\%$ of the total of party list votes.
-Each minority is able to send a minority spokesman – without the rights of an MP – to the National Assembly, if the list does not reach this lowered quota.
+Contesting parties and candidates

+A national list can be submitted by a party with an individual candidate in 71 constituencies, at least 14 counties, and Budapest.